wkmeyer-lab/GeneFamilyConverge/README.md

 already succeeded, and if r8s is missing it is skipped with a clear message.
 See [`docs/r8s/divergence-time-calibration.md`](docs/r8s/divergence-time-calibration.md).

+**The phenotype tree, too.** If you gave `init` a phenotype table, the same job tail then builds the **categorical phenotype tree** — the species-tree topology with every branch labelled by an integer trait state (tips from your table, internal branches inferred by ancestral-state reconstruction).
+Written as `lambda_tree.nwk` beside the dated tree, it is exactly the CAFE-5 `-y` multi-λ tree that lets gene gain/loss rates differ between trait states.
+Like the r8s step it is non-fatal and skips cleanly if R or the table is unavailable.
+Its reconstruction reuses the Meyer-lab RERconverge engine, vendored so only a small R stack is needed — and that stack ships in the conda env, so nothing extra to install.
+Advanced users can run it by hand with `Src/Loc/scripts/make_categorical_phenotype_tree.R --config …`.

 > Advanced users can run the dating step by hand with
 > `Src/Loc/scripts/make_tree_ultrametric.py` (`-p 'sp1,sp2' -c <Myr>`, or
 > repeatable `--calibration NAME:SP1,SP2:AGE`, plus `--nsites`, `--smoothing`,